 This treatment can affect how your liver works.
 You will have regular blood tests to check this.
-Your doctor may give you steroids if the blood tests show liver changes.
+If the blood tests show liver changes, your doctor may give you steroids.

 Sometimes liver changes can be serious.
 Contact the hospital straight away if you have any of these symptoms during treatment or after it finishes:

 - pain in the right side of your tummy (abdomen)